manifestinteractive/boxy-brown/README.md

 **[⇧ back to top](#table-of-contents)**

-Currently you can trigger Boxy Brown to speak from within the Ardiono Editor via `Tools > Serial Monitor`.
-Once you have the Serial Monitor Open, make sure you have the following set:
+You can trigger Boxy Brown to speak from within the Ardiono Editor via `Tools > Serial Monitor`.
+Once you have the Serial Monitor Open, make sure you have the following properly set:

 * [x] Autoscroll
 * No Line Ending